mysticetus-inc/dotcom/site/content/feature/mitigation/_index.md

 {{% components/section-container %}}

-### Remote Monitoring and Management of All Operations, From Anywhere
+### Remote Monitoring of All Operations, From Anywhere

 **Mysticetus Tracks All Vessels, Aircraft and Animal Sightings**
 Mysticetus plots and shares all vessels, aircraft and any animal sightings on a shared map display.
 All Observers, managers and anyone with the appropriate passwords can monitor every project action, in real-time.
 Observers record when equipment is being deployed, when vessels are on or off work effort (survey, construction, etc.), and when and where animals are.